growthbook/growthbook-js/README.md

 ### Forcing Variations

 During development or testing, you often want to force a specific variation.
-There are 3 ways to do this:
+There are 3 ways to do this.

+**Note:** When a variation is forced, it will not fire a tracking event.

-1. Explicit:
+1. Explicit mapping:
     ```js
     import {configure} from 'growthbook';

     configure({
         experimentConfig: {
-            // Force variation 1 (also disables event tracking for this test)
+            // Force variation 1
             'my-experiment-id': 1
         }
     })
     ```
-2. Via querystring parameters
+2. Querystring parameters:
     ```js
     import {configure} from 'growthbook';